 On your homeowners insurance policy, you’ll find two types of deductibles: standard and percentage.

 The standard deductible is a fixed dollar amount, typically in the range of $500 – $2,000.
 When you have a standard deduction, the amount you’ll pay stays the same, no matter the cost of damage.
 This is what you’ll pay for most of your insurance claims.

-However, there is also another type of deductible, typically set up for specific claims.
-That is the percentage deductible.
+There is also another type of deductible, typically set up for specific claims.
+This is known as the percentage deductible.

 Percentage deductibles are usually saved for wind-, hail- and hurricane-related claims.
 It’s a percentage of your home’s insured value.
 These deductibles are typically between 1 – 10% of that value.
 So, if your home is insured for $300,000 and your deductible is 1%, you would pay $3,000 out of pocket.
 If you made a claim for $10,000, your insurance would cover $7,000.

 While wind, hail and hurricane damage are covered under your standard insurance policy, insurance for certain natural disasters must be purchased separately.
-All of these disasters have different deductible rules and your coverage or requirements to have them may depend on where you live.
+These disasters have different deductible rules and your coverage or requirements to have them may depend on where you live.
 Here’s a little more info on a few common disasters that aren’t covered by standard insurance policies.